 |Euro zone||New Zealand||Estonia|

-The table below shows a sample of the data from one of our surveys for Quarter-by-Quarter forecasts in Germany (from our March 2017 Consensus Forecasts survey).
+The table below shows a sample of the data from one of our surveys for Quarter-by-Quarter forecasts in France (from our March 2019 Consensus Forecasts survey).